 But for whatever reason, on this day, maybe because it was my first solo travel, I don’t know, I decided the gift shop was a good idea and followed some of the rest of the my group to check it out.

 What did I even buy, though?
-I’m seriously looking around my house right now as I type this on my living room couch.
+I’m seriously looking around my house right now as I type this searching for any Tokyo souvenirs and I see nothing.

 I go down to the parking lot and YES!
 There’s the bus!
-And as I start walking towards it, YES!
-There it goes…
+And as I start walking towards it, there it goesss.

-The wheels on the bus go round and round, driving away from the 6’4″ dude in the parking lot who’s holding bags of mystery souvenirs that I’ll never remember.
+The wheels on the bus go round and round driving away from the 6’4″ dude in the parking lot who’s obviously part of the tour group cuz helloooo I’m holding a bag of mystery souvenirs…

 Nowadays, it’s pretty common to have digital tickets for your excursions on your phone, and on that ticket with the QR code there’s phone numbers, etc.